Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Go to Amsterdam Christmas Markets

 Of course, one of the best things to do in December in Amsterdam is to go to the Christmas Markets!
 With mulled wine, ice skating rinks and iconic backdrops, the Amsterdam Christmas Markets are a must-see.
-We detail the top Christmas Markets in Amsterdam further along in the article.
+We will detail all the top Christmas Markets in Amsterdam further along in the article.

-More Things To in Netherlands in December
+More Things To in the Netherlands in December

 Amsterdam Weather: Christmas and Winter Climate